planetfederal/desktop-documentation/docs/source/system_admins/globalsettings.rst

 -------------------------------------

-Since Windows and macOS versions of QGIS don't store settings in INI format, having to create a ``qgis_global_setting.ini`` file from scratch can be a laborious task.

-For that purpose, a script is available to dump QGIS QgsSettings to a ``.ini`` file.
+Since Windows and macOS versions of QGIS don't store settings in INI format, having to create a ``qgis_global_setting.ini`` file from scratch may be a laborious task.
+For this purpose, a script is available to dump QGIS QgsSettings to a ``.ini`` file.
 The resultant file can then be used to help populate a ``qgis_global_settings.ini`` file.

 #.
 Download :download:`qgis-settings-to-ini.py.zip <qgis-settings-to-ini.py.zip>`
    file to your machine and extract it.